Hackin7/My-Stuff/Tools/Generation/Blogging System/Content/Weekly_Adventures/2021_05_16/index.md

 [Training Video](training.webm)

+DQN was a shock though.
+It trained to have double digit 70-80s rewards in like 45 min.
+Check my repo for more info

 ## TLDR
 1. Tensorflow 2 is something that exists.
 Try PyTorch for less compatability issues
 2. Bla Bla Deep Q Learning stuff